What You Need to Do to Help Yourself

 2. Behave yourself.
 Between your arrest and your trial you must stay out of trouble.
 The last thing you need is to go to trial with another problem hanging over your head.
 Do not go and talk to potential witnesses.
 Do not try to justify yourself to anyone.
 Your friends don’t need to hear it and people who think you are guilty won’t believe it.
 The only person you should communicate with about your case is your attorney.

-3. If you are in a pre-trial detention center (Jail).
+3. If you are in Jail.
 Be aware that telephone calls are monitored.
 Be aware that your in-coming and outgoing mail may be opened and read.
-Mail to and from your attorney will not be read if you write “Attorney Client Legal Mail” on the envelope.
+Mail to and from your attorney will not be read if you write “Attorney Client Legal Mail” on the envelope, in most cases.
 Be aware that you may have to get prior approval before your family will be allowed to visit you.
 If you want family members to visit, talk to detention center officials about getting them on your approved list of visitors and/or telephone numbers you are allowed to call.
 Be aware that in order to purchase things in the commissary or make long distance telephone calls, you must have money deposited into your account with the detention center.